My Investing Notebook :: Useful notes on investing. ::

 For a lower cost alternative, check Wisdom Dreyfus Emerging Fund (CEW).
 “This exchange-traded fund, launched last summer, uses futures contracts to provide exposure to money-market rates of 11 emerging markets currencies, including the Polish zloty, Chinese yuan and Chilean peso.”
 Annual fee is 0.55%.

-Random Quote
+Favorite Quote

 Topics